MediaComem/biopocket-backend/DEVELOPMENT.md

 ### Policies

-The logic allowing the API to know if a request to a given request is authorized is encapsulated into a **policy function**.
+The logic allowing the API to know if a request to a given resource is authorized is encapsulated into a **policy function**.
 You may find such a function in a `.policy.js` files in an API subject's directory, for example `server/api/users/users.policy.js`: